 Here’s what you need to do to make this work:

-- Subscribe to ExpressVPN!
-They’re offering 3 months for free, so you can take advantage of the deal.
+- Subscribe to NordVPN!
+They’re offering nearly 70% OFF the 2-year plan AND 3 months for free, so you can take advantage of the deal.

 - Get the apps you need and then find a server from your home country when traveling, or from whatever country you want to appear to be in.